kernelorg-mirror/linux_kernel_git_shuah_linux/Documentation/admin-guide/media/vimc.rst

 ==========================================

 The vimc driver emulates complex video hardware using the V4L2 API and the Media API.
-It has a capture device and three subdevices: sensor, debayer and scaler.
+It has a capture device and three subdevices: sensor, debayer, scaler and RGB/YUV input entity.

 Topology
 --------